matthoendorf/matthoendorf.github.io/business-checklist.md

 <a name="sales"></a>
 # 🛒 Sales Channels & Fulfillment

-- [ ] Choose where/how you’ll sell:
+- [ ] Use **Square** to handle:
-  - Porch pickup
-  - Local delivery
-  - Farmers markets or events
+  - In-person sales (markets, pickups)
+  - Online store for delivery/pickup
+  - Inventory and order tracking
+  - Customer directory and purchase history
 - [ ] Define fulfillment roles (baking, packing, delivery)
-- [ ] Set up payment systems (Venmo Business, PayPal, Square)
+- [ ] Optionally evaluate **Shopify** later if you want a fully branded online store
+- [ ] Consider **Stripe** only if custom workflows or integrations are needed
+- [ ] Sync sales data with Quicken for tracking
 - [ ] Standardize packaging for safety and professionalism

 ---